-The research is based upon a secondary analysis of data collected by the National Opinion Research Center in its study of approximately 35,000 spring, 1961 graduates of American colleges and universities.
-Respondents filled out mail-back questionnaires in 1961, 1962, 1963, 1964 and 1968.
-In the fifth and final wave, only a subsample of the respondents was sampled and as a result there are 4,868 respondents with data over each of the five waves.
-For further sampling details, see Davis (1964).
-Of these, 3739 respondents were married by 1968 and they constituted the group upon which the analysis was performed.
-Since Jews have a higher rate of college attendance than non-Jews while Catholics are somewhat less represented in the college population than in the general population, the proportions of the sample from each religious group differ from those found in the general American population.
+The research is based on a secondary analysis of data collected by the National Opinion Research Center in its study of approximately 35,000 spring 1961 graduates of American colleges and universities.
+Respondents filled out mail-back questionnaires in 1961, 1962, 1963, 1964, and 1968.
+In the fifth and final wave, only a subsample of the respondents was used and, as a result, there are 4,868 respondents with data over each of the five waves.
+(For further sampling details, see Davis 1964.)
+Of these, 3,739 respondents were married by 1968 and they constituted the group upon which the analysis was performed.
+Since Jews attend college more frequently than non-Jews, whereas Catholics were somewhat less represented in the college population than in the general population, the proportions of the sample from each religious group differ from those found in the general American population.
 Specifically, and to the advantage of this study, there are a relatively large number of Jews available for analysis.
-The analysis focuses upon the number of children desired at the two times in which that information was ascertained: 1964 and 1968.(6)
+The analysis focuses on the number of children desired at the two times in which that information was ascertained: 1964 and 1968.6

 It would be useful to consider the merits and limitations of this variable.
-The most obvious objection is that fertility desires is a poor predictor of actual fertility and therefore analyses employing the fertility desires variable may bear little relationship to the processes affecting actual fertility.
+The most obvious objection is that fertility desires are a poor predictor of actual fertility and, therefore, analyses employing the fertility desires variable may bear little relationship to the processes affecting actual fertility.
 This objection may be answered in a variety of ways.
-First, although fertility desires are indeed a weak predictor of eventual completed parity on the individual level, there is strong evidence that fertility desires is an excellent predictor of fertility outcomes for aggregates.
+First, although fertility desires are indeed a weak predictor of eventual completed parity on the individual level, there is strong evidence that fertility desires are an excellent predictor of fertility outcomes for aggregates.
 That is, we know that fertility plans are subject to change and to measurement error.
-They are also subject to the vagaries of nature, i.e., unplanned pregnancies ("accidents") and organic and/or functional infertility.
+They are also subject to the vagaries of nature, that is, unplanned pregnancies ("accidents") and organic and/or functional infertility.
 Thus individuals' desires and their outcomes are often discrepant.
-However, it has been shown that the errors made by individuals tend to distribute randomly around a group mean.
-The desires tend to predict group outcomes with remarkable precision.
-(See Westoff, Mishler and Kelly, 1957; Westoff, Sagi and Kelly, 1958; Goldberg, Sharp and Freedman, 1959; Whelpton, Campbell and Patterson, 1966; Bumpass and Westoff, 1970; Hass, 1974b).
+However, it has been shown that the errors made by individuals tend to distribute randomly around a group mean: (see Westoff et al., 1957, 1958; Goldberg et al., 1959; Whelpton et al., 1966; Bumpass and Westoff, 1970; Hass, 1974b).
 Second, as Hass (1974b) notes, the criticism of the fertility desires measure is most potent in the analysis of developing countries or societies undergoing rapid social change where fertility-related as well as other norms may be expected to be most unstable.
-In short, if our chief interest in the fertility desires variable is as a proxy for future completed fertility, we would maintain that, in general, the variable does well in predicting actual fertility for aggregates.
-Finally, we note that we are not interested in fertility desires solely as a predictor of completed fertility.
-The variable has been analysed in a wide variety of major fertility studies, and is a constituent part of the "fertility complex."
-Moreover, with respect to variables such as religious preference and social status, the variable behaves very similarly to more direct measures of fertility.